victorpinto/VGA123_Unity_Template/README.md

 if you tick off the Reload Scene Checkbox, it will turn your trigger volume into a death trigger, that reloads the current scene.
 Primitive, but effective.

 #### Notes:
+When checking for collision, at least 1 object must have a Rigidbody component.
+If you do not want that object to be effected by physics, check off the box isKinematic.